Mikuelify/Skyrat-tg/modular_skyrat/modules/necromorphs/_TODO.md

 -  Add Dismemberment
 	-  Kinesis support to remove limbs
 	-  Necromorphs die if all limbs are removed
+-  Biomass Needs its own system all organic objects have biomass

 - Replace /datum/extension with /datum/component